SkynetNext/nano-stream/docs/DISRUPTOR_DESIGN_ANALYSIS.md

 3. **Separate by Data Volume**
    - Large events and small events use different buffer sizes
    - Optimize memory allocation for each type

+4. **Language Boundaries**
+   - Use Disruptor/nano-stream for same-language, high-performance communication
+   - Use message middleware for cross-language communication
+   - Don't attempt to force Disruptor into cross-language scenarios

 ## Implications for nano-stream